 I developed a strong dislike, nay hatred, for blades that fail, dull quickly, or take too much time and effort to sharpen.
 I loathe them not just because they are irritating, but because they waste my time and money.
-Even considering the higher initial cash outlay, the cost-effectiveness of handmade, professional-grade tools in helping my mind and hands feed the family became as obvious as a burning road flare on a midnight highway.
+Even considering the higher initial cash outlay, the cost-effectiveness of handmade, professional-grade tools in helping my mind and hands do good work and feed the family became as obvious as a burning road flare on a midnight highway.

-You, Gentle Reader, may not feel the time and financial pressures that professionals do, but learning how to sharpen your tools more efficiently will make woodworking less frustrating, more profitable, and more enjoyable.
+You, Gentle Reader, may not feel the time and financial pressures that professionals do, but owning professional-grade cutting tools and learning how to sharpen them in an efficient professional manner will make woodworking less frustrating, more profitable, and more enjoyable.

 What is your philosophy?